muzeyyenyildiz/Medium-website-clone/README.md

 # Medium-website-clone
-This website was create using HTML CSS3 and Bootsrap5
+This website was created with HTML CSS3 and Bootstrap5

 ## Created with
 * HTML5